L061N/Login-custom-overlays/README.md

   <img src="Images/Statistics-Plugin.png" width="500" />
 </p>

-*Note: as of version 2.0 the RSC plugins are no longer needed to run the overlays.
+*Note: since version 2.0 the RSC plugins are no longer needed to run the overlays.
 They can be disabled to reduce CPU usage if you don't need them for anything else.*

 *Note: for the security-minded power-user, you can also install without running the installer by cloning this repo and copying all the folders from `\Overlays` and pasting them in this SimHub directory: `C:\Program Files (x86)\SimHub\DashTemplates`.
 Then compile the plugin in `\Plugin` with Visual Studio and copy `benofficial2.Plugin.dll` to `C:\Program Files (x86)\SimHub`.*